nguyenvukhang/kitty/docs/graphics-protocol.rst

         #!/bin/bash

-        # This uses the kitten standalone binary from kitty to get the pixel sizes
+        # This uses the kitten standalone binary from alatty to get the pixel sizes
         # since we can't do IOCTLs directly.
 Fortunately, kitten is a static exe
         # pre-built for every Unix like OS under the sun.